 Kokopelli offers two materials that impact the overall packraft weight:

-- Thermoplastic Polyurethane (TPU) - Packrafts made from TPU are extremely light and can pack down small.
+- Thermoplastic Polyurethane (TPU) - Packrafts made from TPU are extremely light and can pack down almost as small as a Nalgene water bottle.

-- PVC - A heavier plastic that most paddlers are familiar with; most rafts are constructed using PVC.
+- Polyvinyl Chloride (PVC) - A heavier plastic that most paddlers are familiar with (the majority of whitewater rafts are constructed using PVC).

 Size